1. We would like to maintain a high standard of member conduct from day one and have this reflected in every aspect of the community.

 Seasons & Divisions

-25. Playoff positions, Promotions and relegations (only in later seasons) are determined by points and then TD diff.
+25. Playoff positions, promotions and relegations are based upon the website league tables as the truest representation of the league standings unless otherwise specified.
+They will be determined by points and then TD diff.
 If TD diff is not sufficient to determine places then who won the fixture between the teams concerned will be the deciding factor.
 If that was a draw then we will resort to the "Coleman-Waldorf Method" which is to apply the following formula: (0.5xCAS caused this season)+(Total TDs scored this season) with which ever team has the greater total being placed higher in the table.
 If by some bizarre quirk of statistics they are still tied, the final criteria will the winner of a play-off match.
-Teams that finish 1st and 2nd in each division will get the opportunity to have a celebratory Spa day.
-This is an extra game, an admin loss, which means that any players MNG etc will be available for the next game but will also include -1 Fan Factor.

 26. You are expected to play for the full Season.
 Repeat YOU ARE EXPECTED TO PLAY FOR THE FULL SEASON!
 Even if results go against you, and you consider your team unplayable, you are expected to show up for matches.
 Failure to arrange fixtures, not showing up for games or serial conceding will all result in being permanently ejected from the league.
 If you wish to re-roll at the beginning of the next season that is fine, and you will rejoin the league either on the bottom tier or you may choose to enter the Conference.
 If you choose the latter you will receive no preferential treatment ahead of the other Reserve List members and will have to earn your slot in the main leagues.
 Every once in a while, real life throws you a curve ball and you may be physically incapable of finishing the season.
 In this case, please contact your Divisional Admin or the Commissioners to explain the situation.
 As much detail as you can spare will improve your case.
 Just citing "RL" is unlikely to cut it.